Consultant strike will have ‘biggest impact yet’ on NHS | ITV News

 “Almost no activity in a hospital can occur unless it is listed under and supervised by a named consultant.”

-Sir Julian told PA that, as the NHS’s most senior doctors, consultants deliver the most complex care and supervise more junior colleagues.
+Sir Julian said that, as the NHS’s most senior doctors, consultants deliver the most complex care and supervise more junior colleagues.

-He added: “Eight consecutive months of industrial action is significantly hampering trusts’ efforts to meet vital targets including reducing the waiting list for planned care – now at a record high of 7.47 million.

-“The strikes are also eroding staff morale as well as local employment relations between trusts, hospitals and their staff.

 During the 48-hour strike, the public is being urged to dial 999 for life-threatening emergencies and to contact NHS 111 online for other health concerns.